raphaelmansuy/tutorials/33_ag_ui.md

 ```

 **💡 The Power of Integration:**
-When combined, these protocols create a complete agentic ecosystem where agents can access tools (MCP), collaborate with other agents (A2A), and interact seamlessly with users (AG-UI).
+When combined, these protocols create a complete agentic ecosystem where agents can access tools (MCP), collaborate with other agents (A2A - Google's Agent2Agent protocol), and interact seamlessly with users (AG-UI).

 ---